The Paperwork Needed for Car Insurance

 Insurance companies will likely run a credit check before they decide to insure you, and they might check with your bank to make sure you don’t have a history of making late payments.
 This info will also be necessary if you want to automate your monthly payments.

 Setting up EFT for your auto insurance payment is a great way to make your insurance payments.
 It saves you the trouble of having to remember to log in and make your payment every month, and some insurers may even provide a small discount for using this payment method (or at least save you in a credit card fee, which is not unusual).
 It is typical for your insurance agent to require a voided check so they can accurately set up your account for withdrawing.

 Paperwork for Car Insurance Discount Verification

-Perhaps you are a very safe driver or a very good student, and thus eligible for a discount on your insurance rate -- congratulations!
-But your reward may start to feel like a punishment before it even kicks in because several car insurance discounts require documentation.
+Perhaps you are a very safe driver or an excellent student, and thus eligible for a discount on your insurance rate -- congratulations!
+But your reward may start to feel like punishment before it even kicks in because several car insurance discounts require documentation.
 Plan on getting the following paperwork together if you’d been planning on receiving any of the following discounts.